 I'm running now to teach & deal with a dead car, but will post updates and information over this coming weekend.

-3 things: 1) The musical depth and talent of the participants was OUTstanding.
-Really impressive.
 2) The quality of the program was truly impressive.
 I will never play Wagner the same again (Thank you Ian Bousfield!)
-3) Be skeptical, but never be close minded. :)

-Distinguished Trombonist to Perform in Free Concert at Catlett Music Center
+Press Release Below: Distinguished Trombonist to Perform in Free Concert at Catlett Music Center

 "This will be a very special concert," says Irv Wagner, professor of trombone with the OU School of Music.
 "We have Jacques Mauger as a guest soloist with the Trombone Choir."